top of page

 The work if funded by:

-• National Science Foundation, Environmental Engineering program, award # CBET 2212779
+• National Science Foundation, Environmental Engineering program, "Insights into biomolecular reactivity and structure for virus inactivation prediction”, award #CBET 2212779

 NSF_logo.png